With MPs on the brink of a summer break, pressure is on Liberals to pass bills

 -

-Police remain on scene this morning following a triple fatal shooting inside an office space in North York on Monday afternoon.
+Almost 24 hours after a triple fatal shooting inside an office space in Toronto's North York neighbourhood, police are still on scene investigating how this crime unfolded and new details have surfaced about the victims.

 -